AK-Homberger/NMEA2000-Data-Sender/README.md

 - 127488 Engine Rapid / RPM
 - 127508 Battery Status

-Chane the PGNs isf your MFD can not show a certain PGN.
+Change the PGNs isf your MFD can not show a certain PGN.

-Updates:
+# Updates:

 Version 0.5, 15.02.2020: Added Battery Voltage.